Polygraph: Europe

 In England and Wales a polygraph test can be taken, but the results cannot be used in a court of law to prove a case.
 However, the Offender Management Act 2007 put in place an option to use polygraph tests to monitor serious sex offenders on parole in England and Wales; these tests became compulsory in 2014 for high risk sexual offenders currently on parole in England and Wales.
+That is a pilot test, failing a polygraph test cannot be used as evidence against the suspect, but confessions made during polygraph examination can.

 The Supreme Court of Poland declared on January 29, 2015, that the use of polygraph in interrogation of suspects is forbidden by the Polish Code of Criminal Procedure.
-Its use might be allowed though if the suspect has been already accused of a crime and if the interrogated person consents of the use of a polygraph.
-Even then, the use of polygraph can never be used as a substitute of actual evidence.
+Its use might be allowed though if the suspect has been already accused of a crime and if the interrogated person consents to the use of a polygraph.
+Even then, the use of polygraph can never be used as a substitute for actual evidence.

 As of 2017, the justice ministry and Supreme Court of both of the Netherlands and Germany had rejected use of polygraphs.

 According to the 2017 book Psychology and Law: Bridging the Gap by psychologists David Canter and Rita Žukauskienė Belgium was the European country with the most prevalent use of polygraph testing by police, with about 300 polygraphs carried out each year in the course of police investigations.
 The results are not considered viable evidence in bench trials, but have been used in jury trials.

-In Lithuania, "polygraphs have been in use since 1992", with law enforcement utilizing the Event Knowledge Test (a "modification" of the Concealed Information Test) in criminal investigations.
+In Lithuania, polygraphs have been in use since 1992, with law enforcement utilizing the Event Knowledge Test (a "modification" of the Concealed Information Test) in criminal investigations.

+In Romanian justice a polygraph test can be refused by anyone, for no reason at all, and even accepting to submit to a polygraph test is not binding.
+It is not strictly speaking evidence, just an expert opinion.
+It has been used recently in famous cases, but only voluntarily.

 India

 In 2008, an Indian court adopted the Brain Electrical Oscillation Signature Profiling test as evidence to convict a woman who was accused of murdering her fiancé.
 It was the first time that the result of polygraph was used as evidence in court.
 On May 5, 2010, The Supreme Court of India declared use of narcoanalysis, brain mapping and polygraph tests on suspects as illegal and against the constitution if consent is not obtained and forced.
 Article 20(3) of the Indian Constitution states: "No person accused of any offence shall be compelled to be a witness against himself."
 Polygraph tests are still legal if the defendant requests one.